- Location: Illinois

 For all other driver and vehicle related services at the Illinois Secretary of State (SOS) facilities you must wait in line.
 Keep in mind not all tasks require a visit to a branch office; find out which online services you can take care of from your own computer.

-You can schedule your pre-trip, skills and road exam online through the Illinois fast pass scheduler 24 hours a day, seven days a week.
+You can schedule your pre-trip, skills and road exam online through the Illinois fast pass scheduler.

 To schedule a CDL appointment online you must: